Natural is better, right?

 But it’s what happened in her first 3 years of practice that will make your jaw drop and teach us all about the arcane world of witchcraft and wizardry that draws in vulnerable patients (and future practitioners) looking for hope, while delivering…well, you’ll just have to listen and learn exactly what they serve up.

 A tale of fear, courage, and the ultimate triumph of science, reason, and true compassion.
-Check out the full transcript in the Lyrics tab below.
+Check out the full transcript in “Transcript” tab below.

-Scroll down for an article we wrote in Medium based on Britt’s interview!
+Scroll down for the article we wrote on Medium.com based on this interview!

 Watch the Facebook LIVE and check the comments, and make your voice heard!